jpco/jws/web/content/blog/barnum.md

     - the `BARNUM_^(LEFT CENTER RIGHT)` config
     - final product: `barnum` and usage
  - `pt-run`, `pt-loop`, and `pt/*`
-    - we can now write things simply
+    - we can now write things simply -- we have a working `echo` :)
     - but there's some catches: what if the FIFO isn't there? what if `$PT_FIFO` isn't set?
+    - what about loops? `time` works now too!
+        - what about plugging power in? -- signals, etc. now we have `battery`!
-    - also it's a pain to muddy our writer scripts with all those redirections
+    - it's a pain to muddy our writer scripts with all those redirections
     - `pt-run` takes care of it!
         - introduce the `pt/$foo` conceit here
-        - we have a basic `pt/echo` now!
+        - we have `pt/echo` now!
-    - what about loops? `pt-loop`!
-        - what about plugging power in? -- signals, etc.
+    - `pt-loop` for "free" interruptible loops, too!
  - what about expiration?
     - there's concurrency here that shells just can't handle
-    - Go does concurrency good though
+    - Go does concurrency good though. yes we have to write a "real" program for this
-    - you have to wire it up with a second fifo ... i know this sucks
+    - you have to wire it up with a second fifo ... this sucks!
  - what about real notifications?
+    - hmm, can't escape the real world for long! :)
+    - in the name of "simplicity", let's write a whole C binary for this! `notcat`

 ---